Robert Drew: Biography

 One of Drew Associates' best known films is Primary (1960), a documentary about the Wisconsin Primary election between Hubert Humphrey and John F. Kennedy.
 It is considered to be one of the first direct cinema documentaries.
 According to critic Matt Zoller Seitz, Primary "had as immense and measurable an impact on nonfiction filmmaking as Birth of a Nation had on fiction filmmaking."

 After Kennedy responded positively to Primary, Drew "proposed to make a next film on him as a President having to deal with a crisis.
 'Yes,' he said, 'What if I could look back and see what went on in the White House in the 24 hours before Roosevelt declared war on Japan?'"
 They finally got their chance when Governor George Wallace of Alabama pledged to personally stand in the doorway to block the enrollment of two African-American students in the University of Alabama to show his opposition to integration.
 Drew secured permission for Drew Associates filmmakers to shoot in the White House, particularly with Robert Kennedy, as well as in Alabama in the home of George Wallace, in the days leading up to June 11, 1963, when Wallace made his infamous stand.
 The resulting film, Crisis: Behind a Presidential Commitment, aired on TV in October 1963 and fueled discussions about the Civil Rights Movement as well as cinéma vérité, or direct cinema.
 It also triggered a storm of criticism over the admission of cameras into the White House.
 Afterward, politicians became more cautious about allowing access to documentary filmmakers, working closely with many of the original Drew Associates filmmakers who had and have continued to have documentary careers of their own.

 Drew's films have been shown on ABC, PBS, the BBC, and film festivals all over the world.
 Film director Sir Ridley Scott credits his early experience working at Drew Associates as an assistant with turning his career from design to film.

 Drew has made scores of documentaries and has won awards internationally.
 His subjects have included civil rights, other social issues, politics, music, dance and more.
 One of his most recent was From Two Men and a War, which recounts his experience as a World War II fighter pilot and his encounters with the Pulitzer Prize-winning reporter Ernie Pyle.

+Anne Drew, his wife, was a documentary filmmaker at Drew Associates.
+His extended family member Sybil Drew is also a Journalist and Documentary Filmmaker.